christiankoning/AR_Car_Configurator/README.md

 ## Reflection & Shadows

-### Reflections
+#### Reflections
 The reflection on the models are made with custom materials.
-These custom materials are provided with a cube map.
+These custom materials are provided with a custom cube map.
-The reflection gets rendered by the reflection probe within the scene.
+The cube map gets rendered by the reflection probe.
+After the model is placed the material on this model gets a rendered cube map as reflection.

-### Shadows
+#### Shadows
 Both the models and rims provide shadows on the ARPlane.
 These Shadows are made with a custom shader that is included in this project.